 Go and do something else.
 Take a day off – a long weekend or a proper break is even better, if you can spare the time – and go visit people you love, or places that make you feel good.
 Pad about at home in comfy clothes.
 Snooze.
 Go for a walk, get some fresh air.
 Recharge your batteries.

-Switching off and giving your brain permission to do its own thing is, ironically enough, very proactive.
+Paradoxically, switching off and giving your brain permission to do its own thing is proactive.
 It may feel like you’re not actually doing anything to achieve your aim – but that’s the point.
 The connections we make – the insights we achieve – when we’re not concentrating on a problem, are just as valuable as those we do make when we are.

 Why?
 Because we’re taking our foot off the accelerator, allowing our subconscious to breathe for a change and give us some answers.